 - Combined, OC + HC = 25% – 40% ($0.25 – $0.40 of every dollar of unit cost)

 If for any reason the costs are higher due to inefficiency or miscommunication, you can see how your profit margin can be decreased quickly.
 (Want more information about profit margin and markup percentage, check out this article HERE.)

 Let’s look at the example of lower mark up items; food, sometimes flea/tick/or heartworm.
-Food for example, should have a mark-up of 45%, and if the combined indirect costs are about 40% of the unit cost that only leaves a 5% profit margin.
+Food, for example, should have a markup of 45%, and if the combined indirect costs are about 40% of the unit cost that only leaves a 5% profit margin.
 In a $30 bag of food, this only equals $1.50 profit.
 Now, let’s look at heartworm prevention.
-For example, if you had heartworm prevention set at a average mark up of 75%, but your indirect costs are upwards of 40%, that leaves you with only a 35% profit margin.
+For example, if you had heartworm prevention set at an average mark up of 75%, but your indirect costs are upwards of 40%, that leaves you with only a 35% profit margin.
 If you sold a box of heartworm prevention for $70, that only leaves you with $6.13 profit.

 Especially for lower markup items, it is imperative that ordering and inventory are well-managed.
 One of my favorite things is to look at efficiency and operations management.
 I am more than happy to answer any questions you may have, and see how we can streamline your inventory process.
 (Here is my contact information.)